-In New Jersey, students can earn the state’s GED diploma if they attain passing scores on the four independent GED subtests.
+Students can earn their GED New Jersey diploma if they attain passing scores on the four independent GED subtests.
 These tests are available at one of New Jersey’s state-designated GED Testing centers and online.

 To register for the GED® test or the GED Ready® practice tests, the students need to create an account online at the GED.com website.

-The state also uses the 5-test HiSET exam for HSE (high school equivalency) testing.
-For HiSET registration, creating an account at hiset.org is required.
+New Jersey no longer uses the HiSET exam for HSE (high school equivalency) testing.

 The GED exam is challenging, so it is essential to become optimally prepared.
-On average, GED students require 2 to 3 months to become sufficiently prepared.
+On average, GED students require at least 2 to 3 months to become sufficiently prepared.

 The New Jersey GED exam costs $144 (or $36 for each subtest) if you take the exam at a testing facility.